Single-Cell-Genomics-Group-CNAG-CRG/SpatioTemporal-Tcell-Tracking/README.md

 Directories contain Jupyter Notebooks (JN) and corresponding HTML reports in order to reproduce the results from this project.
 Each folder starting by *SCGRES\_\** is a batch of samples of the project:
 - `SCGRES_83_84/`: contains PBMCs cells from blood time points T1,T2,T3
-- `SCGRES_99_100/`: contains CD45+ cell-sorted fraction from the Tumor at timepoint 0 (T0), CD3+ enriched fraction of T0 and PBMCs of time point T5.
+- `SCGRES_99_100/`: contains CD45+ cell-sorted fraction from the Tumor at timepoint 0 (T0), also the CD45- fraction with stromal and tumoral cells, plus CD3+ enriched fraction of T0 and finally PBMCs of time point T5.
 - `SCGRES_105_106/`: contains PBMCs of time point T6.
 - `SCGRES_119_120/`: contains PBMCs of time points T4 and T7.
 - `SCGRES_124_125/`: contains CD3+ cells from *in vitro* culture experiment: cells in 41BB+ fraction, cells in 41BB- fraction and cells from the control condition.